codefresh-io/docs.codefresh.io/_docs/enterprise/codefresh-on-prem.md

 ***Docker daemon can be run on block device only
 {% endraw %}

-StatefulSets (cf-builder and cf-runner) process their data on separate physical volumes (PVs) and can be claimed using PVCs with default initial sizes of 100Gi.
+StatefulSets (cf-builder and cf-runner) process their data on separate physical volumes (PVs) and can be claimed using Persistent Volume Claims (PVCs) with default initial sizes of 100Gi.
 Also, those StatefulSets have the ability to connect to existing pre-defined PVCs.

 The default initial volume size (100 Gi) can be overridden in the custom `config.yaml` file.
 Values descriptions are in the `config.yaml` file.
 The registry’s initial volume size is 100Gi.
 It also can be overridden in a custom `config.yaml` file.
 There is a possibility to use a customer-defined registry configuration file (`config.yaml`) that allows using different registry storage back-ends (S3, Azure Blob, GCS, etc.) and other parameters.
 More details can be found in the [Docker documentation](https://docs.docker.com/registry/configuration/).